spack/spack/lib/spack/docs/chain.rst

 #.
 Users should not uninstall packages from the upstream instance.
 Since the
    upstream instance doesn't know about the local instance, it cannot prevent the installation of packages which the local instance depends on.

+Other details about upstream installations:

+#.
+If a package is installed both locally and upstream, the local installation
+   will always be used as a dependency.
+This can occur if the local Spack installs a package which is not present in the upstream, but later on the upstream Spack instance also installs that package.

+#.
+If an upstream Spack instance registers and installs an external package,
+   the local Spack instance will treat this the same as a Spack-installed package.
+This feature will only work if the upstream Spack instance includes the upstream functionality (i.e. if its commit is after March 27, 2019)

 ---------------------------------------
 Using Multiple Upstream Spack Instances